sushantgupta1206/Music-Recommending-System/README.txt

 The dataset lists the artists each person listens to, and a counter indicating how many times each user played each artist

-The dataset is continually growing; at the time of writing (6 May 2005) Audioscrobbler is receiving around 2 million song submissions per day

 Files
 -----